vrishu17/WITHackathonEventCrawler/README.md

 # WITHackathonEventCrawler

-This is a project created for WIT Hackathon to crawl and display various events on website.
+This is a project created for WIT Hackathon to crawl and display various events on multiple website.

-The motive is to encourage women to expand their nework beyond regular office hours.
+The motive is to encourage women to expand their network beyond regular office hours.

+How to run the code?
+Please check "Steps to Follow.txt"

+Next steps?
+    - Coding of tech events and sports events UI page
+    - Packaging and Deployment to a domain
+    - Dynamically code for any website